 DEMISTIFYING THE STATE HOUSE

 In an effort to demystify the State House, Senator Rausch’s staff write a segment in each newsletter about how the State House works, which we post as a blog here!
-If you ever have a question about how the State House works or have a suggested topic for us to cover in the next newsletter, please email Alana Westwater, Outreach Director, at Alana.Westwater@masenate.gov!
+If you ever have a question about how the State House works or have a suggested topic for us to cover in the next newsletter, please email Alana Westwater, Director of Internal-External Relations, at Alana.Westwater@masenate.gov!

 Chapter 7, Office Operations During the COVID-19 Outbreak -- March 2020

-Caroline Sherrard, the Senator's Chief of Staff, is a five-year veteran of the State House and serves as Senator Rausch's primary advisor, overseeing all day-to-day office operations.
+Caroline Sherrard, the Senator's Chief of Staff in 2020, was a five-year veteran of the State House and served as Senator Rausch's primary advisor, overseeing all day-to-day office operations.